 14 CFR Part 89 – Remote Identification

-Effective September 16, 2023, UAS are now required to broadcast timestamped identification, location, altitude and velocity information via Bluetooth/WiFi.
+Effective March 16, 2024, UAS will be required to broadcast timestamped identification, location, altitude and velocity information via Bluetooth/WiFi.
 Remote Identification (RID) is hailed as the next incremental step toward further integration of UAS in the NAS.
 It has been further described as a digital license plate and will be helpful to law enforcement and regulators to ensure responsible and safe UAS use.
 There have been situations where UAS were not operated legally; however, no enforcement action was taken because it could not be determined with certainty who was operating the UAS or where it was operating.
 NAAA has pushed the FAA to require identification for UAS since before they were first approved for commercial use in 2014.

 NAAA has actively engaged aviation stakeholders over its concerns with UAS integration into the NAS since before their first commercial use in 2014.
 In short, UAS are incredibly hard to see for aerial applicators, particularly in the task saturated low-level environment they work in.
 It is paramount, then, that UAS be properly equipped and required to detect and avoid crewed aircraft to prevent loss of life through mid-air collisions.
 In addition to the many comments to the FAA on proposed UAS airworthiness criteria and petitions for exemption, the Association communicates with, and facilitates communication between, its member operators and pilots, regulators and the public to promote the safety of pilots over all other interests in integrating UAS into the NAS.